tristanjohnson849/react-controlled-animations/typedocs/hooks.useTransitioningToggle.md

 ▸ **default**(`initialState?`, `initialTransitioning?`): [`TransitioningToggleState`](../wiki/hooks.useTransitioningToggle#transitioningtogglestate)

-Hook to create a boolean toggle state that animates when toggled
+Hook to use a boolean toggle state that supports asynchronous transitions

+Toggle transitions may be queued via startToggling, and all queued toggles are completed by endTransition

 #### Parameters